 In addition to the type

-property, you can also define additional properties for a path.
+property, you can define additional properties for a path.
 For example, if you want to change the case of the string, you can use lowercase

 and uppercase